Towards Industrial-scale Product Configuration: Introduction

 To address this challenge, we propose a curated selection of product model benchmarks that encapsulate the key challenges of product configuration.
 These benchmarks can serve as a common ground for fostering a meaningful exchange among all stakeholders involved.
-More precisely, we formulate our benchmarks in the industrial configuration language \coom~\citep{coomlang},\footnote{\Coom\ is developed by denkbares and used in numerous industrial applications.} and distinguish three language fragments of increasing complexity.
+More precisely, we formulate our benchmarks in the industrial configuration language \coom~\citep{coomlang}, \footnote{\Coom\ is developed by denkbares and used in numerous industrial applications.} and distinguish three language fragments of increasing complexity.
 The basic one, \core, is mainly about (discrete) attributes and resembles a simple constraint satisfaction problem.
 The extended one, \poom, adds partonomies and cardinalities.
 And the last considered \coom\ fragment, \xoom\ adds numeric variables and calculations on top of \poom.
 Each such class is accompanied by an exemplary product model from the domain of bikes, more precisely, a \kidsbike, \citybike, and \travelbike\ model in \coom.
 Extensions for two of these language fragments called \openpoom\ and \openxoom, respectively, enable modeling with unbounded cardinalities, where the latter is exemplified by the product model of a \cargobike.
-Further scalable product models are part of the \coomsuite~\citep{coomsuite}, which is intended to serve as a workbench for experimentation with industrial-scale product configuration problems, and contains all benchmark files, \coom\ grammar definitions, and further resources related to Answer Set Programming (ASP~\citealp{lifschitz19a}).
+These and further scalable product models are bundled together in the \coomsuite~\citep{coomsuite}, which is intended to serve as a workbench for experimentation with industrial-scale product configuration problems, and in addition to all benchmark files, contains \coom\ grammar definitions, and further resources related to Answer Set Programming (ASP; \citealp{lifschitz19a}).